2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 }
 ```

 The function checks the item for an image.
-If there is, it grabs it out of localforage, converts it back into its file, and attaches it to the Catch.
+If there is an image, it grabs it out of localforage, converts it from a blob string back into an image, and attaches it to the Catch.
 It then posts the Catch to the `newCatch` function in the Catch controller in Grails.
 Finally, it removes the image from localforage.
 If there is no image attached, it simply posts the Catch data to Grails.
-Here is the `b64toBlob` function that converts the image from the string to the file.
+Here is the `b64toBlob` function that converts the image into an actual image from its blob string.

 ```js
 // Converts blob string to a blob file